Your briefing on Friday - The New York Times - Up News Info

 This is what is happening the most.

-Attack on the Norwegian mosque: A 22-year-old man who said he was inspired by the far-right attacks, Philip Manshaus, was sentenced to 21 years in prison after he admitted to killing his stepsister and robbing a mosque near Oslo last year.
-He opened fire at the mosque, but was overpowered by two men inside before anyone shot.

-American protests: Gen. Mark A. Milley, the The main US military official.
-USA He apologized for participating in President Trump's walk through a plaza near the White House for a photo shoot after federal authorities used tear gas and rubber bullets to clear the area of peaceful protesters.
+Trump analysis: "At a time when the country is facing three overlapping crises: the coronavirus, an economic collapse and a reckoning with racism and injustice, Trump's inability to demonstrate empathy illustrates the limitations of his political arsenal." writes our White House correspondent Peter Baker.

+Snapshot: Above, one-year-old male jaguar cubs in Tortuguero National Park in Costa Rica.
+A new study documents an increase in jaguar poaching across the range of species, from Mexico to Argentina, and correlates illegal trafficking with private investment from China.

-Trudeau haircut: Barbershops and beauty salons are reopening in Ottawa today after months of closure, but the question on everyone's mind is: will the Canadian Prime Minister get his hair cut?
+Trudeau haircut: Barbershops and beauty salons are reopening in Ottawa today after months of closure, but the question on everyone's mind is whether the Canadian Prime Minister will get his hair cut.

-Snapshot: Over, Balloons with pamphlets criticizing North Korea float over the world's most watched border, the DMZ.
-South Korean activist groups unleash them to pierce censorship, but they are being rejected as relations between the two governments soured.

-What we are hearing: This Radio Lab episode about an octopus mother settling to raise her eggs.
+What we are hearing: This Radiolab episode about an octopus mother who settles to raise her eggs.
 It sounds simple, but the way octopuses lay eggs is a feat unmatched by other species.
 "He kept me on the edge of my seat the whole time," says Remy Tumin of the Briefings team.

 Now a break from the news

-Watch: The documentary "In My Blood It Runs,quot; follows an Arrernte Aboriginal family in Alice Springs, Australia as they navigate the education of a 10-year-old boy.
-In a simple vérité style, he exposes how language and school have become clubs for a system built by the colonists.

-Listens: These 15 essential songs by Nigerian pioneer Afrobeat Fela Kuti.
-His music spoke of resistance and long struggles.
+Listens: These 15 Essential Nigerian Songs Afrobeat pioneer Fela Kuti talks about resistance and long struggles.

 Do: What happens to your body when you exercise?
 Well, a lot.
 The levels of thousands of substances in the bloodstream rise and fall, and thousands of molecules change, according to a new revealing study that could help shape fitness routines.